 Have you truly tested what you believe in?

 Our righteousness is our obedience to God.
-This is the way He accepts us as son and daughters, or as brethren of Christ.
-The religious servants of Satan call this righteousness as "filthy rags," but they are greatly deceived.
+This is the way He accepts us as sons and daughters, or as brethren (ekklesia) of Christ.
+The religious servants of Satan call this righteousness as, "filthy rags," but they are greatly deceived.

-At times it is not easy obeying God, but if we allow his love, grace and power to rule in our lives we CAN walk in victory being perfected in our faith being counted as righteous so we can enter into His eternal Kingdom.
+At times it is not easy obeying God, but if we allow his love, grace and power to rule in our lives, we CAN walk in victory being perfected in our faith and being counted as righteous so we may enter into the Kingdom of God.

 Related articles relevant to this theme: